Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ## Getting started

 ### Supported PowerShell versions
 The recommended PowerShell version for the  _'HelloID-Conn-Prov-Source-ADP-Workforce'_ is _Windows PowerShell 5.1_.
 The connector is not tested on older versions of Windows PowerShell.
+This is only applicable if using the option "Certificatepath" in the configuration.

-_PowerShell 7.0.3 Core_ is not yet supported.
+_PowerShell 7.0.3 Core_ is supported when using the option "Base64 string of certificate".

 ### X.509 certificate / public key